wp-plugins/wf-cookie-consent/readme.txt

 == Changelog ==

+= 0.8.3 =
+Bugfix: Custom settings with Polylang

 = 0.8.2 =
 Bugfixes: Custom fields for default language (en) and selected more-info page.

 = 0.8.1 =
-Support for WPML and polylang
+Support for WPML and Polylang